guimagalhaes/backdoorGolang/README.md

 ```

 Execute the new binary ./simple_example and see that besides the simple HTTP server, the backdoor is now injected to the binary.
+Note the inject_backdoor.go file is the only file that must be injected to a Golang source code to inject the backdoor to the software.

 Follow the next session to see how to test the infected version of the binary.

 ## Client